tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

   "basicAuth":false
 }
 ```
-Make sure the URL point to the correct Node IP and Node Port, then to apply this we can use this command:
+Make sure the URL point to the correct Node IP and Node Port of Prometheus Server, then to apply this we can use this command:
 ```
 opc@bastion1 end2end]$ curl -v -H 'Content-Type: application/json' -H "Content-Type: application/json" -X POST http://admin:welcome1@10.0.10.4:31000/api/datasources/ --data-binary @grafana/datasource.json
 * About to connect() to 10.0.10.4 port 31000 (#0)